 Where terms, phrases and words are not defined, they shall have their ordinary accepted meanings within the context with which they are used.
-The most current version of the English Webster's Dictionary shall be considered as providing ordinary accepted meanings.
-In addition, where available, the definitions provided in WAC 173-26-020, WAC 173-27-030, WAC 173-20-030, WAC 173-22-030, RCW 90.58 are adopted by reference, as amended, TCC 20.03, or TCC Title 24.03 shall be applied in the interpretation and administration of this Program.
+Where available, the definitions provided in WAC 173-26-020, WAC 173-27-030, WAC 173-20-030, WAC 173-22-030, RCW 90.58 are adopted by reference, as amended, TCC 20.03, TCC Chapter 24.03, and TCC Chapter 17.15.200 shall be applied in the interpretation and administration of this Program.
 Various terms presented in this section may be defined differently in other chapters of the Thurston County Code.
+In addition, the most current version of the English Webster's Dictionary shall be considered as providing ordinary accepted meanings.